DarrenDavy12/supermarket-retail-data-project-with-databricks-spark-adf-adls/README.md

 This project demonstrates an end-to-end **Medallion Architecture** pipeline on **Azure Databricks**, processing retail sales data from raw ingestion to clean and aggregated insights.
 The pipeline follows the Bronze → Silver → Gold layers to ensure clean, structured, and analysis-ready data.

+### Business Scenario:

+A retail business sells across multiple regions, states, and product categories, generating daily transactional sales data (orders, sales value, profit, discounts).
+This data arrives as raw CSV exports with no consistent structure — different date formats, unvalidated types, and no separation between "raw as received" and "safe to report on."
+Analysts and regional/category managers need trustworthy, aggregated sales and profit figures to support decisions like stocking, discounting, and regional performance reviews, but currently there's no repeatable pipeline turning raw exports into reporting-ready data.

+### Business use case:

+Regional/Category managers need reliable Sales, Profit, and Discount figures broken down by Region, Category, and State to inform stocking and pricing decisions.
+The pipeline should ingest raw sales exports, enforce schema and clean known formatting issues, and produce curated, query-ready aggregates — without manual intervention once built.
+Orchestration (ADF) would eventually run this on a schedule, so new sales data flows through Bronze → Silver → Gold automatically, and failures are visible and traceable to a specific stage rather than a mystery in a spreadsheet.
+Future state: credentials moved to Key Vault, access controlled via RBAC/Managed Identity, so the pipeline could run against production data without hard-coded secrets.

 ---

 ## 🏗️ Architecture